How Auxiliary Reasoning Unleashes GUI Grounding in VLMs: Unleashing the GUI Grounding Capability

 \section{Unleashing the GUI Grounding Capability}

-In this section, we first detail the implementation of Pointing Game, a method we employ to investigate the latent grounding capability inherent in VLMs.
-Then, we propose three auxiliary reasoning methods that exploit this latent ability to enhance spatial reasoning and bridge the performance gap.
+In this section, we first describe the implementation of Pointing Game, which we use as a diagnostic tool to probe latent spatial grounding potential in VLMs.
+We then introduce three auxiliary reasoning methods that provide explicit spatial cues at inference time to narrow the gap between latent spatial localization and explicit coordinate prediction.